FindMySchool LogoFindMySchool

 Offers

 Pimlico Academy is non-selective and admits all-comers in Year 7.
-The school is oversubscribed, receiving approximately 2.23 applications for every place in recent years.
 Admission criteria prioritise looked-after children, those with EHCPs naming the school, and then operate by distance.
 Parents should verify current distance thresholds with Westminster's school admissions team, as these fluctuate annually.

 The school also has a resourced provision of 12 places for pupils with speech, language and communication needs, supported by specialist staff and speech and language therapists integrated into mainstream provision.

 Entry to the sixth form is not automatic.
 Students must meet entry requirements, typically GCSE grades 5-6 in A-level subjects and strong overall attainment.
-External students can also apply; the deadline for September 2026 entry is 19 December 2025 (verify with school as deadlines may shift).
+External students can also apply; families should confirm the current sixth-form deadline directly with the school before relying on dates.

 Sixth form provision includes a bespoke pastoral support system with dedicated tutors, small class sizes, and comprehensive enrichment alongside academic study.
 Work experience is mandatory in Year 12, and the Extended Project Qualification (EPQ) is offered to all students.